SES (Senior Executive Service) Resumes

 Read More +Less –

 The best way to balance your functions and accomplishments is by using the Challenge-Context-Action-Result format.
-You may have already used this format for writing ECQ or TQ narratives, and it is also very effective when writing bullets or sentences for your Senior Executive Service resume.
-The QRB uses the CCAR format to assess applicants’ key skills and competencies.
-The objective is to tell your application readers a story and demonstrate your accomplishments in your various job positions.
+You may have already used this format for writing TQ narratives, and it is also very effective when writing bullets or sentences for your Senior Executive Service resume.
+Using CCAR helps tell hiring managers clear “professional stories” that demonstrate your top accomplishments in your various positions.

-Using the CCAR format on your resume will be slightly different than how you use it in your ECQs.
+Using the CCAR format on your resume will be slightly different than how you use it in a TQ essay.
 Let’s break down how to translate CCARs to your SES resume:

-• Actions: This section allows you to showcase how you responded to the challenges you faced in the role.
-Structure these with especially strong action verbs to demonstrate your accomplishments.
+Actions: This important section allows you to showcase the specific steps, plans, decisions, and coordination you undertook.
+Structure the actions with especially strong action verbs to demonstrate your accomplishments.

-• Results: Going further than simply describing how you responded to a challenge, the results section asks you to demonstrate the wider implications of your accomplishments.
-If, for example, you confronted the challenge of losing funding by applying and receiving a competitive grant, explain what that grant allowed you or your team to accomplish.
+Results: The results section asks you to demonstrate the wider implications of your accomplishments.
+If, for example, you confronted the challenge of losing funding by applying and receiving a competitive grant, explain how long it took to receive the grant, how much the grant was for, how much of an increase this represented from the past, and what the funds allowed you or your team to accomplish, both short and long term.
 Think of the results section as the bigger picture in your resume, allowing you to show readers how, in that role, your actions positively impacted your organization.

 Get Started Now